 Most of the Central Area is located in the Yadkin - Pee Dee River Basin with creeks and tributaries draining to the Rocky River.
 (See Figure 5, Environmental Features Map).
-The northern tip is located in a water supply watershed.
+The northern tip is located in a water supply watershed that drains to the Lake Fisher reservoir.
 Development in the water supply watershed is limited by density and impervious area maximums (2 dwelling units per acre or 24% built-upon area unless the high density option is utilized).